GreenShade/similar-faces/Readme.md

 We can see that the choosen deputies are in the middle of dataset.
 Also we can see two clusters of points.
 After investigating that we know that one cluster are men (crosses) and the other are women.

-The project was made on [research workshops classes](https://github.com/pbiecek/WarsztatyBadawcze2018) at the [Warsaw University of Technology](https://www.pw.edu.pl/) at the [Faculty of Mathematics and Information Science](https://ww2.mini.pw.edu.pl/).
+The project was made on [research workshops classes](https://github.com/pbiecek/WarsztatyBadawcze2018) at the [Warsaw University of Technology](https://www.pw.edu.pl/) at the [Faculty of Mathematics and Information Science](https://ww2.mini.pw.edu.pl/) by Rafał Kobiela and Adrian Bednarz.